razorcx/unmarkme/content/unmarkme.md

 **Key Features:**

-1. **Real-Time Conversion**: Effortlessly switch between HTML and Markup in real-time, eliminating the need for manual conversion.
+1. **Real-Time Conversion**: Effortlessly switch between HTML and Markdown or from Markdown to HTML in real-time, eliminating the need for manual conversion.

 2. **Intuitive Interface**: Enjoy a user-friendly experience, whether you're a seasoned developer or just starting out.